Key Tax Considerations for 2026 Charitable Giving

-As 2025 winds down, now is the time to review your charitable giving strategies.
-Recent updates to tax law may influence how you think about saving and giving.
-Here are a few highlights to keep in mind this year:
+As 2026 unfolds, it’s a great time to review your charitable giving strategies.
+Recent updates to tax law—and potential changes ahead—may influence how you think about giving in the year to come.
+Here are a few key highlights to keep in mind:

 The Required Minimum Distribution (RMD) Age

 The age at which retirees must begin taking taxable withdrawals remains 73, with a scheduled increase to 75 in 2033.
-However, the age at which an IRA owner may make a tax-free gift from their IRA has not changed — that remains 70½.
+However, the age at which an IRA owner may make a tax-free gift from their IRA has not changed—this remains 70½.

 Qualified Charitable Distributions (QCDs)